-Government regulations related to the environment, potential climate change and other social initiatives could adversely affect our business and operating results.
+Government regulations related to the environment, climate change and social initiatives could adversely affect our business and operating results.

-Our operations are regulated under various federal, state, local and international laws relating to the environment and potential climate change.
+Our operations are regulated under various federal, state, local and international laws relating to the environment and climate change.
 If we were to violate or become liable under these laws or regulations, we could incur fines, costs related to damage to property or personal injury and costs related to investigation or remediation activities.
 Our product design efforts and the manufacturing of our products are also subject to evolving requirements relating to the presence of certain materials or substances in our equipment, including regulations that make producers for such products financially responsible for the collection, treatment and recycling of certain products.
-For example, our operations and financial results may be negatively affected by environmental regulations, such as the Waste Electrical and Electronic Equipment (WEEE) and Restriction of the

-Use of Certain Hazardous Substances in Electrical and Electronic Equipment (RoHS) that have been adopted by the European Union.
+For example, our operations and financial results may be negatively affected by environmental regulations, such as the Waste Electrical and Electronic Equipment (WEEE) and Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment (RoHS) that have been adopted by the EU.
 Compliance with these and similar environmental regulations may increase our cost of designing, manufacturing, selling and removing our products.
-The SEC has adopted disclosure requirements regarding the use of "conflict minerals" mined from the Democratic Republic of Congo and adjoining countries ("DRC") and disclosure requirements with respect to procedures regarding a manufacturer's efforts to prevent the sourcing of such minerals from the DRC.
+The SEC requires disclosure regarding the use of "conflict minerals" mined from the Democratic Republic of the Congo and adjoining countries (the "DRC") and disclosure with respect to procedures regarding a manufacturer's efforts to prevent the sourcing of such minerals from the DRC.
 Certain of these minerals are present in our products.
-SEC rules implementing these requirements may have the effect of reducing the pool of suppliers that can supply DRC "conflict free" components and parts, and we may not be able to obtain conflict free products or supplies in sufficient quantities for our operations.
-Because our supply chain is complex, we may face reputational challenges with our customers, stockholders and other stakeholders if we are unable to verify sufficiently the origins for the "conflict minerals" used in our products and cannot assert that our products are "conflict free."
-Environmental or similar social initiatives may also make it difficult to obtain supply of compliant components or may require us to write off non-compliant inventory, which could have an adverse effect on our business and operating results.
+SEC rules implementing these requirements may have the effect of reducing the pool of suppliers that can supply "conflict free" components and parts, and we may not be able to obtain conflict free products or supplies in sufficient quantities for our operations.
+Because our supply chain is complex, we may face reputational challenges with our customers, stockholders and other stakeholders if we are unable to verify sufficiently the origins for the "conflict minerals" used in our products are "conflict free."
+Environmental or similar social initiatives may also make

-We may be required to write down the value of certain significant assets which would adversely affect our operating results.
+We may be required to write down the value of certain significant assets, which would adversely affect our operating results.

-We have a number of significant assets on our balance sheet as of October 31, 2018 and the value of these assets can be adversely impacted by factors related to our business and operating performance, as well as factors outside of our control.
-As of October 31, 2018, our balance sheet includes a \$745.0 million net deferred tax asset.
+We have a number of significant assets on our balance sheet as of October 31, 2019 and the value of these assets can be adversely impacted by factors related to our business and operating performance, as well as factors outside of our control.
+As of October 31, 2019, our balance sheet includes a \$714.9 million net deferred tax asset.
 The value of our net deferred tax assets can be significantly impacted by changes in tax policy or our tax planning strategy.
-For example, the Tax Cuts and Jobs Act (the "Tax Act") required us to write down our net deferred tax asset by approximately \$438.2 million in fiscal 2018.
+For example, the Tax Act required us to write down our net deferred tax assets by approximately \$438.2 million in fiscal 2018.
 If any additional write downs are required, our operating results may be materially adversely affected.